hackclub/hackclub/workshops/geometric_pattern/README.md

 Save and refresh Live Preview to check it out!

 Now that we've done some work, let's back it up by committing.
 This will make sure we have a record of everything we've done in case part of our code gets deleted or lost.
 Make sure all of your files are saved.
-Then, head on over to the terminal in Cloud9 by pressing `alt+t` and type the following commands (pressing Enter after each one):
+Then, head on over to the terminal in Cloud9 by pressing <kbd>alt+t</kbd> and type the following commands (pressing <kbd>enter</kbd> after each one):

 - `git add --all`
 - `git commit -m "Add geometric_pattern project"`